 Oral Health Group reviews and protocols are published on the Cochrane Database of Systematic Reviews (CDSR) on The Cochrane Library, a regularly updated collection of evidence-based healthcare databases available on DVD-ROM and on the Internet.

-The most recent issue of The Cochrane Library was Issue 4, released in April 2013.
-Within it, COHG published the following:
+The most recent issue of The Cochrane Library was Issue 2, released in February 2014.
+Within it, COHG published:

 To find out what has recently been published within the Cochrane Library, please click here.

-The 2011 Impact Factor for the CDSR is 5.192, consequently, the CDSR is now ranked in the top 10 of the 155 in the Medicine, General & Internal category.
-The number of citations received by the CDSR in the Impact Factor year increased by 10.6% from 6978 to 7721.
+The 2012 Impact Factor for the CDSR is 5.785, consequently, the CDSR is now ranked 12 of the 155 journals in the Medicine, General & Internal category.

 Activities of the Group are co-ordinated by its Editorial Base, located within the School of Dentistry, The University of Manchester, United Kingdom.